-(Updates through close of U.S. trading)
+(Updates to afternoon U.S. trading)

 By David Randall